 4 Credits This intensive reading course offers Sustainable Community Development majors a comprehensive survey of the discipline's theoretical underpinnings.
 In a seminar setting, students read, discuss, analyze, and critique a diverse array of community planning, economic development, and ecology theorists from the past century, ultimately synthesizing and enhancing sustainable development theory for applied practice in the field.

-Prerequisites: SCD 110 and SCD 220
+Prerequisites: SCD 110 or SCD 225 and Senior standing